tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Docker

 Docker automates the deployment of applications inside Linux containers.
 This plug-in maps Docker images to components in IBM UrbanCode Deploy.
 The included component template provides a process for running Docker containers.
-This
+This automation plug-in requires the Docker source configuration plug-in.
+The IBM-supported source config plug-in is available [here](https://developer.ibm.com/urbancode/plugin/dockersourceconfig-ibmucd/ "Docker Source Config Plugin").

 ---